 The following checklist will help you get ready to enjoy your retirement.

-Bonus Tip: Over your life span you have accummulated, assets such as vehicles, valables, houses etc.- all of which are worth money.
+Bonus Tip: Over your life span you have accumulated, assets such as vehicles, valuables, houses, etc.- all of which are worth money.

 It is a good idea to know where you stand financially and then you can make a decision on how to have more money for retirement.

 Make a list of your valuables and their worth.
 You may be surprised at the amount of money yu have tied up that could help you in retirement.

 Wouldn’t it be great to retire debt free?
 Take a look at the loans you have and make a conscious effort to start paying them down in advance of retirement.

 Credit Cards: You will normally find that credit card debt attracts a high rate of interest.
 Start with this and aim to pay it off early – meeting your monthly minimum will not shift this debt – pay off as much as you can and try not to add to the debt while you are working hard to clear it.